Jimmy MacCarthy: Return to performing (2008–2015)

 Between 2003 and 2008, MacCarthy took an extended hiatus from performing.
 Upon his return to the live scene, he played with a band consisting of Eleanor Healy (bass and vocals) and Martin Leahy (percussion and drums) to great acclaim.
 More recently, he has performed solo at venues throughout Ireland.
 Since he returned to the live scene MacCarthy has been performing new songs along with all the classics.
 In summer 2009, he made his first nationwide tour, doing gigs at big venues such as the National Concert Hall, the Cork Opera House and Galway Town Hall.

 In addition, MacCarthy has played smaller venues in locations of note, including Kenmare, County Kerry, the town known as "Neidín", in Irish, after which he named his classic hit "As I Leave Behind Neidín".
 Deryn O'Callaghan, manager of the Carnegie Arts Centre, has said that, after he had commemorated the town in one of his songs, Jimmy MacCarthy would have a warm welcome whenever he played the venue.

-Prior to the release of his last album to date, MacCarthy written had over 100 new songs.
+Prior to the release of his last album to date, MacCarthy had written over 100 new songs.
 The new album Hey-Ho Believe was released on 25 October 2010 and featured a new producer Donal Lunny.
 This album included other musicians such as Eoin O'Neill, Anto Drennan and Graham Henderson.